 In order to qualify for benefits from VA an individual must have served in the armed forces of the United States and have been discharged under conditions other than dishonorable.
-However, there are exceptions so a person who received an other than honorable conditions discharge should check with a Veterans Service Officer to see what if any benefits are available.
+However, there are exceptions so a person who received anything other than honorable conditions discharge should check with a Veterans Service Officer to see what if any benefits are available.

 Is there a charge for your services?

 No. You will not receive a bill from our office for any/all services.
 Our office is funded by the Douglas County Government.

 There are many possible benefits available to you and possibly your immediate family members.
 Go to .
 On the home page click on Veterans Services for a complete list.
 Make an appointment today with one of our Service Officers to discuss your individual edibility.

 What do I need to do if admitted to a non-VA Medical Center in the case of an emergency?

 Contact the Network Authorization Center within 72 hours of admission at 1-888-795-0773.

 Must be 100% SC or emergency must be for a SC disability.
 Must be enrolled in VA health care system.
 VA will also pay if veteran is referred by the VA for care to that facility but still call the Network Authorization Center